 There’s no chemical or physical test for colic.
 If the baby is crying more than 3 hours a day, more than 3 times a week, and for more than 3 weeks and is not physically sick, then your doctor may diagnose your baby with colic.
 The difficult part is figuring out how to remain calm and not let the colic interfere with the pleasure of raising your baby until the colic resolves itself at around the age of 3 to 4 months.

 If you talk to other parents, you will hear dozens of ideas on preventing a colicky baby from crying.
 Your doctor may suggest some of the same techniques.
 Most behavioural interventions have not been proven to work but parents can try them anyway.
-They are generally not harmful and they do give the parent a feeling of “doing something.”
+They are generally not harmful and they do give the parent a feeling of "doing something."
 Trying to calm your child has been shown to lessen the total time spent crying, even if it doesn’t seem like it.
+Keep a cry dairy including descriptions of things like how the cry sounds, time of day it occurs, length of crying episode and what you tried to make the baby more comfortable.

 The following methods have been used for centuries to calm babies with colic: